mhowlett/Nhiredis/README.md

 1. Parameters and return types of the RedisCommand (which is used for everything) can be conveniently coerced into what you need.
 This is very flexible:

             c.RedisCommand("SET", "foo", 42);          // 42 becomes string.
-            c.RedisCommand<int>("GET", "foo");      // return value is interpreted as int if possible (otherwise exception thrown). c.RedisCommand<int?>("GET", "foo");     // return value will be null if foo does not exist, otherwise it will be interpreted as an int. c.RedisCommand("HMSET", "foo", myDict); // myDict is automatically flattened in to key1, value1, key2, value2 ... c.RedisCommand<Dictionary<string, string>>("HGETALL", "foo") // return value is interpreted as a dictionary.
+            c.RedisCommand<int>("GET", "foo");         // return value is interpreted as int if possible
+                                                       //   (otherwise exception thrown).
+            c.RedisCommand<int?>("GET", "foo");        // return value will be null if foo does not exist,
+                                                       //   otherwise it will be interpreted as an int. c.RedisCommand("HMSET", "foo", myDict);    // myDict is automatically flattened into
+                                                       //   key1, value1, key2, value2 ...
+            c.RedisCommand<Dictionary<string, string>>("HGETALL", "foo")
+                                                       // return value is interpreted as a dictionary.

 2. You don't need to learn one set of commands for the C# client and another for the CLI - the redis command name is passed as a string value as the first parameter of the RedisCommand function.